Please enable JavaScript to view this site.

 Scroll Prev Up Next More

-The data used to calculate Sun tokens comes from the sun data source and calculation options script property, while the diary grid property sun and moon display options specify how this data is displayed (if you need more control over the formatting of the time at which the moon rises, transits and sets, you can use planetary tokens, where the Sun and the Moon are treated as planets, and which offer a wide range of formatting options).
+The data used to calculate Sun tokens comes from the sun data source and calculation options script property, while the diary grid property sun and moon display options specify how this data is displayed.

 token